nmndeep/revisiting-at/README.md

 #### Checkpoints - ImageNet $\ell_{\infty} = 4/255$ robust models.
 The link location includes weights for the clean model (the one used as initialization for Adversarial Training (AT)), the robust model, and the `full-AA` log for $\ell_{\infty}, \ell_2$ and $\ell_1$ attacks. </br>
-Note: the higher resolution numbers use the same checkpoint as for the standard resolution of 224 - only evlautaion is done at the higher resolution mentioned.</br>
+Note: the higher resolution numbers use the same checkpoint as for the standard resolution of 224 - only evaluation is done at the higher resolution mentioned.</br>
 | Model-Name           | epochs | res. | Clean acc. | AA - $\ell_{\infty}$ acc.|  Checkpoint (Link) |
 | :---                 | :------: | :------: | :------:   |:------: | :------:    |
 | ConvNext-iso-CvSt    | 300 | 224 | 70.2  | 45.9 |   [Link](https://nc.mlcloud.uni-tuebingen.de/index.php/s/HpNbkLTNTBiaeo8)|